 |Copyright © Nucleus Medical Media, Inc.|

-- Difficulty seeing details in front of you, such as faces or words in a book
+- Problems seeing details in front of the eyes, such as faces or words in a book

-- A small, but growing blind spot in the middle of your field of vision
+- A small, but growing blind spot in the middle of a person's field of vision

 - Straight lines (such as door frames) appear crooked or distorted

-- Angiography—a dye is used to make blood vessel easier to see
+- Angiography—a dye is used to make blood vessels easier to see

-- Eat a healthy diet that is rich in fruits and green, leafy vegetables.
+- Eat a healthy diet that is rich in fruits, vegetables, fish, and nuts.